ErRos2107/Consultancy-Project-1/README.md

 * Latex

 ## Project Description
-(Provide more detailed overview of the project.
-Talk a bit about your data sources and what questions and hypothesis you are exploring.
-What specific data analysis/visualization and modelling work are you using to solve the problem?
-What blockers and challenges are you facing?
-Feel free to number or bullet point things here).
 Liver cancer is the second leading cause of cancer-related death worldwide.
 The most important risk factor for HCC diagnosis is cirrhosis of the liver.
 Cirrhosis arises as a result of long-lasting damage cause to the liver due to the building up of scar tissue.
 Several factors have been identified of being the main cause behind cirrhosis, including viral hepatitis B and C (HepBand HepC), alcoholic liver disease (ALD), non-alcoholicfatty liver disease (NAFLD).
-Longitudinal measurements of biomarker levels, age, gender, aetiologies and cancer status were obtained from patients undergoing screening from 2009 and 2017 in the South East region of Scotland.
+Longitudinal measurements of biomarker levels, age, gender, aetiologies and cancer status were obtained from patients undegoing screening from 2009 and 2017 in the South East region of Scotland.
+This report focused on analysing longitudinal healtcare data and describe several  statistical methodologies to estimate the survival rate of patient afected by liver cancer.

-Our goal in this report will be to:
+Our goal in this report was to:
 + find a better strategy of the use of serial biomarker for early detection of HCC
 + identify strata of patient that are more vulnerable to HCC development.